-Jurisdiction where applicants were initially trained in the profession (before they were granted use of the protected title or professional designation in Ontario) from January 1 st to December 31 st of the reporting year Ontario Other Canadian Provinces USA Other International Unknown Total Applications that were subject to an internal review or that were referred to a statutory committee of your governing council, such as a Registration Committee N/A N/A N/A N/A N/A 0 Applicants who initiated an appeal of a registration decision 12 2 5 0 0 19 Appeals heard 8 2 3 1 0 14 Registration decisions changed following an appeal 1 0 0 0 0 1 correct value is zero.
+Jurisdiction where applicants were initially trained in the profession (before they were granted use of the protected title or professional designation in Ontario) from January 1 st to December 31 st of the reporting year Ontario Other Canadian Provinces USA Other International Unknown Total Applications that were subject to an internal review or that were referred to a statutory committee of your governing council, such as a Registration Committee 0 0 0 0 0 0 Applicants who initiated an appeal of a registration decision 5 0 0 1 0 6 Appeals heard 13 1 2 16

 Enter "n/a" if you do not track this information.
-Enter "0" if you track the information, but the
+Enter "0" if you track the information, but the correct value is zero.